dsopkin/3dprinter-profiles/filament-notes/atomic-extremeimpact.md

 Adhesion is tricky, but the raft works well.
 Also have tried "initial fan speed" at 0 and regular fan speed at 4, that seems to work although like other times the model seems to stick too well to the raft.

 ### Quality
-Near-perfect,however overhanging ledges are not perfectly smooth.
+Near-perfect, however overhanging ledges are not perfectly smooth.

 ### Settings

 ### Other Notes